jasaraujo/DATA-3402_Kaggle_Project/README.md

 * The task, as defined by the Kaggle challenge is to use 23 features (target included) of software metrics to predict software defects.
 * The approach in this repository formulates the problem as a binary classification task using a Random Forest Classifier.
 The data is processed through cleaning, scaling, and is trained and evaluated through test splits and accuracy methods.
-* The model was able to predict software defects within 66%.
-Although almost passing and taking into consideration the class imbalance, I believe more could have been done to achieve better results.
+* The model was able to predict software defects within 66% using RandomForestClassifier.
+With the best on Kaggle being around 81% - 83%.

 ## Summary of Workdone